I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 |---|---|---|

-The latter 60 questions (refactoring / infrastructure / PR / issues) are clearly heavy questions, so they work strongly as signals for "heavy = Opus."
+The latter 60 questions (refactoring / infrastructure / PR / issue) are clearly heavy-weight, so they act as strong signals for "heavy = Opus."

-I organized the scenarios where Opus 4.8 clearly outperforms top emerging models by characteristic and structured the breakdown of 150 questions.
+I organized the scenarios where Opus 4.8 clearly outperforms the top emerging models by characteristic, then structured the 150-question breakdown accordingly.

 | Characteristic | Count | Examples |